ivarcontessotto/node-red-contrib-iota-mam/README.md

 and wire this node's output to an
 -> (optional) output for logging

-The MAM publish gets input data from sensorTag, uploads the data packet it receives (can be a mix of temperature, lux etc) and upon MAM confirmation is ready to take new data from your sensorTag device.
+The MAM publish now operates in a loop:

+- collects input data from sensorTag (can be a mix of temperature, lux etc)
+- and immediately uploads the 1st data packet to the tangle

+loop:
+  ... now waiting for the bundle and its transactions to be confirmed on the tangle, it aggregates all incoming sensor tag data into a data array ...
+- upon MAM confirmation of the previous bundle, it sends this aggregated data array to the tangle ... now waiting again for bundle confirmation